wangby511/System-Design-Architecture-and-Infra/design-common.md

 Cons: 1) Minimized keys are re-distributed when servers are added or removed.
 2) It is easy to scale horizontally because data are distributed more evenly.

+## Cache

+Cache is high-speed data access and storage layer that helps us fetch data that we had previously retrieved or computed.
+In this case, caching helps to reduce latency and improve resource utilization of servers.

+### Scenarios

+1) Cache the pre-calculated information for fast retrieval later on.
+2) To reduce frequent database or network (API) calls.

+### Cache Eviction Strategies

+1) Time-based: TTL 2) Size-based: FIFO, LRU, LFU, LFRU (Least Frequently and Recently Used).

+### When NOT TO Cache?

+1) High Consistency requirements like a stock price display app.
+2) Write heavy / Read Low.
+3) Low repetition like trip cost estimation or estimated time arrival (floating easily).

 ## Content Delivery Network (CDN)

-A CDN is a system of distributed servers that deliver web content to a user based on the user’s geographic locations, the origin of the web page, and a content delivery server.
+A CDN is a network of servers around the world that delivers content in different geographical locations with reduced latency.
+If the server you are getting content from is closer to your geographic location, the content will take less time (reduced latency) to be delivered from the server to you.

-We can put more popular items like videos into CDN and leave those less popular items just into various data centers.
+We can put more popular items, like videos into CDN and leave those less popular items just into various data centers.

+Use case: Blob (Binary Large Object) storage is used in combination with CDN as a data store for images, videos, etc.

 ## Lambda Architecture